Millsy24/phase-2-project/README.md

 -(solved)lost some code on TrackCard.js to a merge

--pictures are not rendering from the assets folder
+-(solved)pictures are not rendering from the assets folder

--need to program navigation
+-(solved)need to program navigation

+-